-**UPDATE – see my latest tree from 2016 here and get my 3 tips to make a Christmas tree look magical!
+*UPDATE – see my 2016 tree here and get my 3 tips to make a Christmas tree look magical!

 Hi there!
 What do you say we get festive around here?
 I can’t wait one more second!
 I’ve been busy over here getting my tree up and the house decorated.
 Haha, I know!
 Just today, I told a friend of mine today that Jay thinks I’m insane, but after 20 years, he just lets me.
 He accepts all of my craziness.
 And that’s why I love him.

 In previous years, I’ve had bright christmas colors in my house, including my tree which was almost always decorated in red and white.
 When we moved into this house in February, I decided it was time for a change and I wanted a softer feel.